5 Black-owned online tutoring services making a difference for students

 Many educators may also view it as an investment in a student’s academic future.

-And because of the ongoing COVID-19 pandemic, tutors have become more available online.
+And since the COVID-19 pandemic, tutors have become more available online.

 Here are five Black-owned programs to consider if you’re looking for an online tutor.